 A competitive benefits package is a must-have in today's labor market.
 If you are thinking that benefits are an expense you can't afford, consider these reasons for offering them.

-Carefully selected benefits can cut your turnover rate and the related costs of hiring and training replacements.
+Carefully selected benefits may cut your turnover rate and the related costs of hiring and training replacements.
 Benefits can help boost company morale and improve productivity.
-And benefits can be more affordable than you expect.
-Some can be offered at virtually no cost to you.
+And benefits may be more affordable than you expect.
+Some may be offered at virtually no cost to you.

 Allow us to help you analyze your needs.
 You may be surprised at how easy it is to add the types of protection and planning appropriate to your business without spending a fortune.